Go to Homepage

 Uluwatu Temple monkey, beware of snatching/ photo: Vijay Verghese

 Apart from the obligatory flag-waving tour of Tanah Lot, the island temple in Kerobokan and its mystic-chant kecak performances, there’s always the amazing sunsets at Uluwatu Temple in the far south.
 This cliff-edge temple hosts hordes of marauding monkeys that will filch everything from sunglasses, hair bands, earrings and handbags to maps and cameras.
 I have seen the more irascible apes smack visitors’ imploring hands and continue to chew on a borrowed gold earring or more.
-The saffron sash for entry costs just Rp6,000 and those in unduly revealing apparel will be handed a sarong.
+The saffron sash for entry costs just a few thousand rupiah and those in unduly revealing apparel will be handed a sarong.
 Touts will try to sell you eats for the simians.
 Give that a miss and stroll about relatively unmolested.
-If robbed - and there is no better word to describe it - see if a temple groundsman can help get your bauble back by bribing the simian with a packet of peanuts.
-Or buy some corn and hold it out for an exchange.
+If robbed — and there is no better word to describe it — see if a temple groundsman can help get your bauble back by bribing the simian with a packet of peanuts.
+Or buy some roasted corn on the cob and hold it out for an exchange.
 These primates are clever and conniving and literally operate like street gangs, waiting for your 'ranson'.
 Besakih (dedicated to the Hindu Trinity) is of course the largest and most stunning temple complex.
 It is also the farthest from the scrum, perched high in the central hill country.

 ▲ top